unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 Given a message *m* that both parties agree to sign, the parties can generate a signature on that message using the protocol of \[10\] as follows:

-1. Alice and Bob run two oblivious pseudo-random function evaluations, in order for them to derive pseudo-random shares *r<sub>1</sub>* and *r<sub>2</sub>* of *r* from the message.
+1. Alice and Bob run two distributed pseudorandom function evaluations, in order for them to derive pseudo-random shares *r<sub>1</sub>* and *r<sub>2</sub>* of *r* from the message.
 Both parties also learn the value *R = r<sub>1</sub> &sdot; G + r<sub>2</sub> &sdot; G*.
 This generation uses